opd-ai/asset-generator/GENERATE_PIPELINE.md

 ## Next Steps

-1. Review generated assets in SwarmUI output directory
+1. Review generated assets in the service output directory
 2. Integrate with your game engine's asset pipeline
 3. Set up automated regeneration on specification changes
 4. Implement post-processing for game-ready formats